zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-0-instructions.md

 ## Complete the activities

 This set of activities use Python pandas to describe, explore and prepare data from one or more raw data files (data set).
+The activities also introduce you to writing code in a way that is potentially re-usable in a project.

 The activities in weeks 2, 3 and 4 are not evenly balanced, with more in week 2 and less in week 4.
 If you can't complete this set of activities within the week, continue in a later week.

-You are asked to write code in a way that is potentially reusable in an application, including:

-- creating Python modules
-- using relative filepaths to access data files
-- creating Python functions (or classes) rather than a sequence of commands in a script

-Writing code in this way may seem unnecessary at this stage; however you need to do this for the coursework so start getting into the habit now.
-The following activities cover this while covering the topic of pandas DataFrame.

 1. [Create a package and module](2-01-python-structure)
 2. [Open .csv and .xlsx files and create a DataFrame](2-02-pandas-df)